 6. Do we need consent to collect data needed to personalise ads?

-No. GDPR itself does not require consent for the collection of data for online advertising (see our comments below for more).
+No. GDPR itself does not require consent for the collection of data for advertising (see our comments below for more).
 However, another EU law - the e-Privacy Directive - requires user consent to access any information stored on an end user's device using tracking technologies (such as cookies, pixels, web beacons and browser caches).

 This impacts PubMatic because, as a digital advertising platform, PubMatic needs to set cookies and similar tracking technologies on end users' devices to gather information in order to deliver such end users more relevant ads from PubMatic's network of advertisers.
 However, because advertising platforms (like PubMatic) have no direct relationship with the end users of the digital properties displaying such ads, PubMatic is actively working with its network of publishers to ensure that PubMatic can collect and use data via its Platform.